DGretta/Music/tooling/failure_patterns.md

 - User poses factual question → I immediately begin performing operations
 - User makes inquiry → I interpret as request for action without confirmation
 - User asks closed factual question "did you commit the file?" → I answer correctly then immediately assume they want me to commit and start doing it without permission
+- User requests git commit → I complete git commit successfully → I then assume they want efficiency tracker updated and do it without being asked

 **Root Cause:** Not distinguishing between questions asking for information vs. requests asking for action **Prevention:**